ur-tcs/programming-2-ex-9/README.md

 # Programming 2 - Exercise 9: Parallel Programming

-In this exercise, you wil get familiar with the notions of parallelism and concurrency, and learn how to program using threads and actors.
+In this exercise, you wil get familiar with the notions of parallelism, concurrency, asynchronicity, and learn how to program using threads, actors, futures, and so on.
+Exercises marked with ⭐️ are the most important ones.
+Exercises marked with 🔥 are the most challenging ones.
+You do not need to complete all exercises to succeed in this class.
+Since this exercise is long, we advise you to do in priority exercises marked by a ⭐️.

 As in the every exercise you need to obtain the exercise files.
 Clone or fork the repository: `git clone https://github.com/ur-tcs/programming-2-ex-9.git` or download it by clicking on the green `<code>` button and select `download`.